BACHELORS IN AERONAUTICS DEGREE PROGRAM HIGHLIGHTS

 You will gain insight into Crew Resource Management (CRM) procedures, and you will also learn how to anticipate the Chain of Events which occur during aircraft accidents.
 You will utilize your own experiences of conducting flights as you learn to instruct and assess others during student simulations.
 As you practice on the ground and in the air, you will prepare to pass the Certified Flight Instructor Rating Practical Test.

-Upon successful completion of the bachelors in aeronautics degree and passing of related exams, you will be well-equipped as an Airfield Operations Specialist.
+Upon successful completion of the bachelors in aeronautics degree and passing of related exams, you will be well-equipped as an Airline Pilot, Copilot or Flight Engineer.
 You will be able to enter this field ahead of the game, based on the extensive knowledge that you have obtained during your Bachelor of Science degree studies.
-You will possess the skills and expertise necessary for ensuring the safe and efficient operations of the industry, as you apply your knowledge toward assisting pilots in all aspects of their navigations.
-Multiple agencies employ the services of trained Airfield Operations Specialists, providing opportunities for proximity relocation and wage growth.
+Graduates of this program may work for airlines, cargo carriers, tour and charter operators, flight schools, and in a variety of other agencies as professional pilots.

 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires postsecondary education institutions to distribute or make available consumer information, including graduation rates, median debt of graduates, and other important information.